 Skip to main content

-I am the Associate Dean for External Engagement and a Professor of Professional Development within the Joint Faculty of Health, Social Care and Education at Kingston University and St.George's University of London.
-I have previously held senior academic and executive positions in two other universities, including the leadership of a large School of Nursing and Health Sciences.
-I am a health professional with over 20 years of critical care clinical experience.
+I am the Associate Dean for External Engagement and a Professor of Professional Development within the Faculty of Health, Science, Social Care and Education at Kingston University.
+I lead the faculty's portfolios of practice education and workforce development provision across disciplines at undergraduate and postgraduate levels.
+I have held senior academic leadership and faculty executive positions in three other universities, including the academic and executive leadership of a large School of Nursing and Health Sciences, providing education for a range of nursing and medical programmes and undertaking research in diverse areas of healthcare.
+I am a health professional with over 20 years of critical care clinical nursing experience.
 I have been working as an educator and researcher in UK Higher Education since 2003.
-My higher education expertise is broad and includes the development and quality assurance of diverse health professional curricula and international degree programmes, and education innovations such as postgraduate apprenticeship development with employers.
-I contribute to many local, national and international groups, liaising with Health Education England and Health Service Providers such as the NHS in relation to research and health professional development.
-I have an extensive portfolio of pedagogic and clinical research activity with professional publications in the fields of professional development, leadership of ethical practice, compassionate practice, digital innovations within older person and residential care settings, and professional socialisation.
-My research has had impact within the professional practice arena in healthcare; such as personal recognition as an expert advisor in Lord Willis (2015) Raising the Bar, Shape of Caring Report.
-I have academic leadership responsibilities within the Academic Domains of Teaching and Learning, Professional Practice, Business and Innovation, and Research.
-I am currently supervising several PhD and Ed.D students and have had 3 students sucessfully complete their doctoral studies in the last 4 years.
-I have undertaken the roles of Internal Chair and External Examiner for Doctoral Vivas at several UK universities.
+My higher education expertise is broad and includes the development and quality assurance of many health professional curricula and international degree programmes, and education innovations such as undergraduate and postgraduate apprenticeship development with employers.
+I contribute to many local, national and international groups, liaising with Health Service Providers such as the NHS and Local Authorities in relation to research and professional development.
+I have an extensive portfolio of pedagogic and clinical research activity with many peer-reviewed publications in the fields of professional development, leadership of ethical practice, compassionate practice, digital innovations within care settings, and professional socialisation.
+My research has had significant impact on professional practice and policy in healthcare; such as personal recognition as an expert advisor in Lord Willis (2015) Raising the Bar, Shape of Caring Report.
+I am currently supervising several PhD and Ed.D students and have had 5 students successfully complete their doctoral studies in the last 5 years.
+I provide Internal Chair and External Examiner activity for Doctoral Vivas at several UK universities.

 Associate Dean External Engagement

 My research grants and publications are within the areas of healthcare professional education and practice development.
 My PhD identified the antecedents to socialisation in compassionate practice among student nurses in 2008, at a time when 'compassion' was just emerging as a key descriptor for health professional behaviour within the NHS Constitution and PSRB codes of conduct.
-My most recent grants, journal publications and conference presentations focus on the care of older people, such as cultivating compassion within multi-professional groups and across multiple organisations, and enabling engagement with digital health technology in challenging clinical environments.
+My most recent grants, journal publications and conference presentations focus on the care of older people, such as cultivating compassion within multi-professional groups and across multiple organisations, and enabling engagement with digital health technology in challenging care environments.
 I have attracted substantial external research funding over the last 5 years as well as Health Education England workforce development funding for scoping new roles and curricula.
-I currently supervise PhD students and have supported PhD students to successful completions.
+I currently supervise PhD and Ed.D students and have supported 5 doctoral students to successful completions in the last 5 years.
 I have a network of national and international research collaborators such as within the British Society of Gerontology Care Homes Research SIG and I am on the Scientific Committees for two prestigious conferences NETNEP and NET/AdvanceHE.

 Sala Defilippis, T., Curtis, K. and Gallagher, A. (2020) Moral resilience through harmonised connectedness in intensive care nursing : a grounded theory study.
 Intensive and Critical Care Nursing, 57, p.
 102785.
 ISSN (print) 0964-3397